 WAM-Plan: Contact-Rich Global Planning for Whole-Arm Manipulation and Control

 This experience has been absolutely crucial with regards to understanding and experiencing the full cycle of research from a first author perspective.
-Over the course of a year I worked on my own research project with complete independence other than weekly advisor meetings: performing literature review, narrowing down key exploration topics and strategies, building code infrastructure, deriving and implementing various original algorithms, testing my methods, adjusting my focus, iterating, and writing reports on my findings.
+Working on my own research project with complete independence over the course of a year with weekly advisor meetings made it very clear that I greatly enjoy research and would like to pursue a PhD.
+I performed literature review, narrowed down key exploration topics and strategies, built code infrastructure, derived and implemented various original algorithms, tested my methods, hit many dead ends, adjusted my focus, iterated, and wrote reports on my findings.

 (ours) RRT Baseline